lealceldeiro/gems/Stratospheric/README.md

 - [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/): It's a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 - [Amazon MQ](https://aws.amazon.com/amazon-mq/): It's a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers on AWS.

+### 14. Tracing User Actions with Amazon DynamoDB

+**CAP Theorem**

+The CAP theorem (or “Brewer’s theorem” after computer scientist Eric Brewer) states that a distributed system can only make two of these three guarantees simultaneously:

+- Consistency: Every node in a distributed system responds with the most recent data for a specific request.
+If an update is currently in progress the system will block the request until the update has finished.

+- Availability: Every request receives a response, even if that request contains out-of-date data.

+- Partition tolerance: The system continues to operate even if one or more nodes fail or messages have been dropped.

+While RDBMS focus on data being consistent and available, NoSQL database systems emphasize data availability and fault tolerance.

+RDBMS guarantee ACID (Atomicity, Consistency, Isolation, Durability) constraints while NoSQL database systems only guarantee data availability and fault tolerance.

+NoSQL database system promise a property called eventual consistency, which can be summarised by the acronym BASE (Basically available, Soft state, Eventual consistency)

+**Benefits of DynamoDB**

+- It can be used as both a key-value store and a document database.
+- These data storage patterns are most suitable for situations where we either have very simple data structures such as lookup tables (key-value store) or highly unstructured, even somewhat unpredictable ones (document database).
+- Performance and scalability: DynamoDB can handle more than 10 trillion requests per day with up to 20 million requests per second.
+We can have DynamoDB automatically replicate our data across different AWS regions, too.
+- Access control: DynamoDB allows for [fine-grained control](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html) over who can access which data entries from our DynamoDB tables.
+We can even define subsets of attributes to be visible only to specific IAM users, groups, or roles.
+- Event stream data: DynamoDB keeps a record of item-level changes made in the last 24 hours.
+Using Amazon Kinesis Data Streams for DynamoDB we can capture these changes and persist them, e.g. for logging or data analysis purposes.
+- Encryption and automated backups: By default, DynamoDB automatically creates backups and encrypts data at rest.
+We can also create and restore full backups of our DynamoDB tables on demand.
+- Time-to-live (TTL): This DynamoDB feature allows us to define a table column containing [individual expiration times for each item](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html).
+When the value defined in this column (as a UNIX Epoch timestamp) is less than the current timestamp the entry will be deleted automatically with no further business logic required.